feoh/blindnotdumb/README.md

 # Blind Not Dumb, Hugo branch

-This branch is a Hugo-based migration path for the blog.
+This branch is a Hugo-based version of the blog.

 ## Local development